Break Ups: Kylie Jenner And Travis Scott Press Pause On Their Astro-Swirl

 Reports say Kylie and Travis have been trying to make it work in the weeks since his documentary premiere but ultimately decided to walk away.
 Earlier this year the couple had another hiccup where Kylie suspected that Travis was cheating.
 This was back in March 2019, but Travis denied it.

-Sources added that this isn’t the first time the couple has taken a break so theirs hope for them.
+Sources added that this isn’t the first time the couple has taken a break so there is hope for them.

 Any surprises that these two are having issues?